 Putting on shoes, bras, and underwear can be very challenging for seniors.
 A few companies specialize in making this easier for people with limited mobility.

-Assisted living, memory care, and care home communities offer help with activities of daily living, including bathing, dressing, grooming, and toileting.
+Assisted living, memory care, and residential care homes offer help with activities of daily living, including bathing, dressing, grooming, and toileting.
 Additionally, these communities often have access to physical therapists and occupational therapists, who can help improve a resident’s mobility and independence.

 Disclaimer: A Place for Mom received no compensation from the makers of these products and makes no formal endorsement as to their quality.
 Readers are urged to conduct their own research.